k1yrix/soberdocs.github.io/md/common-issues.md

 Append the following FFlags into `~/.var/app/org.vinegarhq.Sober/data/sober/exe/ClientSettings/ClientAppSettings.json`

 ```
-"DFIntTextureQualityOverride": "2",
+"DFIntTextureQualityOverride": 2,
-"DFFlagTextureQualityOverrideEnabled": "True"
+"DFFlagTextureQualityOverrideEnabled": true
 ```

 ## RBXCRASH: OutOfMemory (swOcc_alloc failed on [x] bytes [y] alignment)
 Apparently this one is an entirely different problem compared to the failed to allocate memory variant.
-This one freaks out during the allocation for some reason and does not know what to do next, so it crashes before anything could be loaded into the video memory.
-This one isn’t NVIDIA exclusive, as confirmed by multiple witnesses.
+This one freaks out during the allocation due to problems of rendering in a specific way and does not know what to do next, so it crashes before anything could be loaded into the video memory.
+This one isn’t NVIDIA exclusive, as confirmed by multiple people without NVIDIA hardware.

 ### Solution
 Append the following FFlags into `~/.var/app/org.vinegarhq.Sober/data/sober/exe/ClientSettings/ClientAppSettings.json`